-All minor repairs identified from our safety inspections are prioritised for action depending on their severity, location and the hierarchy of the road or footway.
+All minor repairs identified from our Highway Safety Inspections are prioritised for action depending on their severity, location and the hierarchy of the road or footway.

-When you inform us of damage to a footway or carriageway, we will, wherever possible, make contact with you within 1 working day and conclude the enquiry within a maximum of 10 working days.
+When you inform us of damage to a footway or carriageway, we will, wherever possible, make contact with you within 13 working days.

-Street works, roadworks, skips, scaffolds, hoardings, advertising boards and building materials that block the pavement can be considered to be causing an obstruction to pedestrians.
+Street works, roadworks, trees, overhanging branches, hedges, skips, scaffolds, hoardings, advertising boards and building materials that block the pavement can be considered to be causing an obstruction to pedestrians.